aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-site-to-site-vpn.md

 Assuming that you'll want to enable your development, test, and production VPCs to have newtork connectivity to your on-premises environment, it's recommended that you use an AWS Site-to-Site VPN connection in conjunction with the AWS Transit Gateway service.
 By doing so, you'll be able to easily reuse your site-to-site VPN connection across your VPCs.

-In the following diagram, your on-premises IPsec-capable device is represented as the "Customer Gateway".
+In the following diagram, your on-premises IPsec-capable VPN device is represented as the "Customer Gateway".
 Your customer gateway device will initiate a site-to-site VPN connection using two IPsec tunnels with VPN Transit Gateway attachment in your Network AWS account.

 Initially, you'll configure your AWS Tranit Gateway to attach to your development VPC.
 Later in this guide, you'll add attachments for your emerging set of test and production VPCs.